AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 a3ff[        scenceParam        ][          zero padding          ][Checksum] <-- Last "multi-line" command 330504[code_byte_swap][normal_command_suffix][    zero padding    ][Checksum] <-- "Standard" command changes the selected scene in the Govee app.
                                                                                 This command is optional (and can be set to the incorrect scene), unless "scenceParam" is empty.
-                                                                                I think Govee refers to this as the "modeCmd".
+                                                                                I think Govee refers to this command as the "modeCmd".
 ```
 ***
 ## Example Walkthrough (using model H6065 and scene "Star")
-### 0. Prerequesites
+### 0. Prerequisites
 Know the model number/identifier of the model (e.g., H61A8, H7039, H610A).
 ***
 ### 1. Get JSON with Parameters Specific for Each Model (SKU)